ami4go/Odoo_Hackathon/README.md

 │   ├── main.py
 │   ├── models/
 │   ├── routes/
+│   ├── utils/
-│   ├── schemas/
+│   ├── static/uploads/
-│   └── ...
+│   └── .env
 ├── frontend/
 │   ├── src/
 │   │   ├── components/
 │   │   ├── pages/
-│   │   ├── assets/
-│   │   └── ...
+│   │   └── App.jsx
-│   └── index.html
+│   └── tailwind.config.js
-└── README.md
 ```

 ---

-## ✨ Contributing
+## 🤝 Contributing

-We love contributors!
-Please follow our coding standards (linting, folder structure, reusable components) and raise a pull request 🚀
+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add YourFeature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

 ---

-## 📜 License
+## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is licensed under the [MIT License](LICENSE).

 ---

-> Built with 💚 to swap fast fashion for smart fashion.
+## 👥 Team

+- Backend: FastAPI Team
+- Frontend: React Team
+- AI/ML: Gemini Integration
+- DB: PostgreSQL Gurus

+---

+## 🔐 Admin Credentials

+Use the following admin credentials to log in from the same login page:

+- **Email:** `admin@swapapp.com`
+- **Password:** `admin123`

+> Once logged in, admins will automatically see the `/admin` panel in the header if `isAdmin` is true.

+---